wolfv6/keybrd/tutorials/tutorial_0_introduction.md

 * is new to Arduino, firmware, controllers, and the internal workings of keyboards

 <!-- todo -->
-> All the tutorial sketches are tested on teensy 2.0 and PCA9655E-D I/O expander
+> Most of the tutorial sketches are obsolete and will not compile.
+Will be updated soon.

 > The tutorial sketches will be changed to Teensy LC and MCP23018 I/O expander